YongjunChen93/MTX-Operating-System-Design/README.md

 ```

 ## Acknowledge
 The works are done based on the Linux system and C programming language.
-The whole works design and simulate a complete advanced operating systems.
-Here I want specifically thanks for professor KC Wang's teaching.
+The whole work designs and simulates a complete file system.
+I want to specially thank Professor KC Wang for his teaching.

 ```